Kermit's Swamp Years: Production notes

-Goggles and Croaker were performed by Joseph Mazzarino and Bill Barretta, respectively.
+Goggles and Croaker were performed by Joey Mazzarino and Bill Barretta, respectively.
 Mazzarino was a writer, lyricist, and puppeteer for Sesame Street at the time of the film's production.
 Mazzarino also co-wrote the teleplay for the film.
 Blotch was performed by John Kennedy.

 Originally, Barretta was going to play Goggles and Mazzarino was going to play Croaker, but they traded roles after they tried out the characters.

-The opening and closing sequences also introduce Horace D'Fly (voiced by Barretta), one of the few computer-generated (CG) Muppets (in the outtakes reel at the end of the film, Horace complains about having to be inside Kermit's mouth and asks, "Can't we use CG or something?").
+The opening and closing sequence also introduces Horace D'Fly (voiced by Barretta), one of the few computer-animated Muppets (In the outtakes reel at the end of the film, Horace complains about having to be inside Kermit's mouth and asks, "Can't we use CG or something?").

 The character Pilgrim was depicted in some scenes using a real dog, and other scenes as a puppet that was identical to the live dog.

 The film's outtakes reel includes an alternate version of the song "The Rainbow Connection" performed by Me First and the Gimme Gimmes.

-The behind-the-scenes featurette on the DVD is hosted by a Muppet named Joe the Armadillo (performed by Mazzarino) interviewing various members of the production staff and crew.
+Joe the Armadillo (performed by Mazzarino) hosts the DVD behind-the-scenes featurette, interviewing various members of the production staff and crew.